-James, the half-brother of the Lord Jesus, had the gift of leadership, as he led the church in Jerusalem.
+James, the half-brother of the Lord Jesus, had the gift of leadership as he led the church in Jerusalem.
 He, too, referred to himself as “a servant of God and of the Lord Jesus Christ” (James 1:1).
 James exhibited another quality of spiritual leadership—the ability to sway others to think rightly, biblically, and godly in all matters.
-James persuaded those in Jerusalem on the contentious issue of how to relate to Gentiles coming to faith in Jesus the Messiah.
-"And after they had become silent, James answered, saying, ‘Men and brethren, listen to me: Simon has declared how God at the first visited the Gentiles to take out of them a people for His Name’" (Acts 15:13–14).
-With that opening statement he led them to think clearly and biblically, enabling them to come to a right decision on this issue (Acts 15:22–29).
+At the Jerusalem Council, James dealt with the contentious issue of how to relate to Gentiles coming to faith in Jesus the Messiah.
+“And after they had become silent, James answered, saying, ‘Men and brethren, listen to me: Simon has declared how God at the first visited the Gentiles to take out of them a people for His Name’” (Acts 15:13–14).
+With that opening statement, James led the delegates to think clearly and biblically, enabling them to come to a right decision on this issue (Acts 15:22–29).

-As shepherds of God’s people, gifted leaders rule with diligence and possess the ability to discern true spiritual needs from “felt” needs and to lead others to maturity in the faith.
-The Christian leader leads others to grow in their ability to discern for themselves that which comes from God from that which is cultural or temporary.
+As shepherds of God’s people, gifted leaders rule with diligence and possess the ability to discern true spiritual needs from “felt” needs.
+They lead others to maturity in the faith.
+The Christian leader leads others to grow in their ability to discern for themselves that which comes from God versus that which is cultural or temporary.
 Following Paul’s example, the church leader’s words are not “wise and persuasive” from the viewpoint of human wisdom but are filled with the power of the Holy Spirit, leading and encouraging others to rest their faith on that very power (1 Corinthians 2:4–6).
 The goal of the gifted leader is to guard and guide those he leads “until we all attain to the unity of the faith and of the knowledge of the Son of God, to mature manhood, to the measure of the stature of the fullness of Christ” (Ephesians 4:13).

 The spiritual gift of leadership is given by God to men and women who will help the church to grow and thrive beyond the current generation.
-God has given the gift of leadership not to exalt men, but to glorify Himself when men and women use the gift He gave them to do His will.
+God has given the gift of leadership not to exalt men but to glorify Himself when believers use His gifts to do His will.